ckgifford06/w2wSports/README.md

 - CBB (NCAA College Basketball)

 ## How it's made

-**Tech Stack**
-*Backend:*
+**Backend:**

 - Python 3.x
 - Flask - web framework for handling routes and rendering templates
 - Requests - making HTTP calls to ESPN APIs

-Frontend:
+**Frontend:**

-HTML/CSS with Jinja2 templating
+- HTML/CSS with Jinja2 templating
-Vanilla JavaScript for interactivity
+- Vanilla JavaScript for interactivity
-Google Analytics for traffic tracking
+- Google Analytics for traffic tracking

-APIs:
+**APIs:**

-ESPN Scoreboard APIs - game data, scores, odds, and broadcast info Anthropic Claude API - generating contextual game descriptions
+- ESPN Scoreboard APIs - game data, scores, odds, and broadcast info

-Hosting:
+- Anthropic Claude API - generating contextual game descriptions

+**Hosting:**

-Render - deployment platform
+- Render - deployment platform
-SQLite - database for email subscriptions and blurb caching
+- SQLite - database for email subscriptions and blurb caching

-Other:
+**Other:**

-PyTZ - timezone handling for displaying games in user's local time SMTP - email verification system (in progress)
+- PyTZ - timezone handling for displaying games in user's local time
+- SMTP - email verification system (in progress)

-How the Scoring Works
+## How the Scoring Works

-Each game gets a score based on five components:
+**Each game gets a score based on five components:**

-Rivalry (0-12 points): Historical matchups between teams.
+- Rivalry (0-12 points): Historical matchups between teams.
 Duke vs UNC gets 12 points, while non-rivalry games get 0.
-Marketability (10-20 points): Team popularity and media market size.
+- Marketability (10-20 points): Team popularity and media market size.
 Lakers, Celtics, and Duke are high value.
-Competitiveness (0-6.67 points): How evenly matched the teams are based on their win-loss records.
+- Competitiveness (0-6.67 points): How evenly matched the teams are based on their win-loss records.
 Closer records mean higher scores.
-Quality of Play (0-8.5 points): Combined win percentage of both teams.
+- Quality of Play (0-8.5 points): Combined win percentage of both teams.
 Two good teams playing each other scores higher.
-Game Importance (0-14 points regular season, up to 24 for tournaments): Late season games, ranked matchups, playoff implications, and tournament games all increase this score.
+- Game Importance (0-14 points regular season, up to 24 for tournaments): Late season games, ranked matchups, playoff implications, and tournament games all increase this score.
+-
 The formula varies slightly by sport but follows the same general structure.
 Each league has its own rating module (NBArating.py, CBBrating.py, etc.) with sport-specific rivalries and adjustments.

 AI Blurb Generation